Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Methodology

-Before introducing our framework, we have to emphasize that the motivations of APL and DCG are totally different, where the former one aims to learn accurate pseudo label for the unlabeled source domains, while the latter one aims to generalize well to the agnostic target domains.
-From the perspective of training data, APL prefers a smaller domain gap so as to propagate the label information from the labeled source domain to the unlabeled source domains, while DCG prefers a larger domain gap so as to learn domain invariant features for better generalization.
-Nonetheless, there still exist connections between these two stages.
-First, the performance of DCG heavily relies on the accuracy of the pseudo labels for the unlabeled source domains provided by APL.
-The noisy labels will confuse DCG to disentangle label-related features and domain-related features.
-Second, the performance of APL heavily relies on the domain gap between the labeled and unlabeled source domains, which means we can improve the accuracy of the pseudo labels on the unlabeled source domains by narrowing the domain gap.
-Inspired by these two considerations, we develop EID to connect these two stages by promoting a cycle learning framework.
-Detailedly, 1) APL exploits an existing unsupervised domain adaptation (DA) method for pseudo labeling; 2) Through exploiting the pseudo labels, DCG performs style confusion training for domain generalization while filtering the unlabeled source data with clean pseudo labels.
-3) EID builds an intermediate domain via fusing the labeled source domain and the unlabeled source domains with clean labels.
-Replacing the labeled source domain with the intermediate domain in APL but not DCG, APL and DCG are promoted to drive next cycle optimization in a curriculum way contributed by domain gap annealing and pseudo label cleaning, respectively.
+Before introducing our framework, we have to emphasize that the motivations of APL and DCG are totally different, where the former one aims to learn accurate pseudo label for the unlabeled data, while the latter one aims to generalize well on agnostic target domain.
+Actually, APL prefers a smaller domain gap so as to propagate the label information from the labeled data to the unlabeled data, while DCG prefers a larger domain gap so as to learn domain-invariant features for better generalization.
+Nonetheless, there still exist connections between these two phases.
+First, the performance of DCG heavily relies on the accuracy of the pseudo labels provided by APL, because the noisy pseudo labels will confuse DCG to disentangle label-related features and domain-related features.
+Second, the performance of APL heavily relies on the domain gap between the labeled and unlabeled data, which means we can improve the accuracy of the pseudo labels on the unlabeled data by narrowing the domain gap.
+Inspired by the aforementioned considerations, we develop EID to connect these two phases by promoting a cycle learning framework.
+Our method can be summarized as follows: \begin{enumerate} \item APL is designed to generate pseudo label for unlabeled data which can be implemented by any existing unsupervised domain adaptation method; \item Through exploiting the pseudo labels, DCG performs style confusion training and label diversity regularization for domain generalization.
+Besides, DCG can be further used to filter the noisy pseudo labels provided by APL module, when finishing training on each cycle; \item EID builds an intermediate domain via fusing the labeled data and the clean set of the unlabeled data.
+Replacing the labeled data with the intermediate domain in APL, APL and DCG are promoted to drive next cycle optimization in a curriculum way, in order to benefit each other mutually. \end{enumerate}